-(b) The candidate’s holding of a leadership or policy position in his party or on a standing legislative committee, or the likelihood of the candidate’s attaining such position in the future;
+(b) Candidate’s holding of a leadership position in his/her party or presence on a key committee or the likelihood of the candidate's attaining such position in the future;

-(d) The candidate’s relationship with or representation of an operating facility or Company operations;
+(d) Candidate’s relationship with or representation of an operating facility or company operations;

-(e) The nature and strength of the candidate’s opposition in primary or general elections; or
+(e) Nature and strength of the candidate’s opposition;

 (f) Other sources of financial assistance available to the candidate.